pgrady1322/T2T-Polish/README.md

 ## Future Roadmap

 1) Winnowmap2 will remap based on a new Meryl k-mer db in successive iterations.
+2) GPU support.

 ## Installation

-A dedicated conda environment is highly recommended.
+A dedicated conda environment is highly recommended, but not strictly necessary.
 A YML file is available in this repo.
 Otherwise, install each package independently (or load them on a SLURM-like cluster environment, etc).
 Note that using package managers for the installation of Racon will lead to a pipeline error with an error code of 'invalid option -L'.
 Racon must be installed from the following Git repo: https://github.com/pgrady1322/racon, or any available liftover branch from the main Racon repository.

-### Conda installation
+### Conda Installation of Most Dependencies

 Use these directions to build into a conda environment for the T2T Automated pipeline with the Conda YML in this Git repo.